-- We have fresh drinking water and suitable cups readily available for all children and staff at all times. - We encourage the children to help themselves to water, either with support or independently. - We support the children in recognising that they need to drink water when they are thirsty, hot or tired, or feeling unwell. - The milk provided for the children with morning and afternoon snacks is whole milk for 1 to 2 year olds and semi-skimmed for 2 to 5 year olds
+- We always have fresh drinking water and suitable cups readily available for all children and staff. - We encourage the children to help themselves to water, either with support or independently. - We support the children in recognising that they need to drink water when they are thirsty, hot or tired, or feeling unwell. - The milk provided for the children with morning and afternoon snacks is whole milk for 1- to 2-year-olds and semi-skimmed for 2- to 5-year-olds